Best Crypto Wallet Analytics Tools for Crypto Startups

 Integrating On-chain and Off-chain Data

 On-chain data (transactions, smart contract calls, token transfers) and off-chain data (web events, forms, social engagement) together form a 360-degree user view.
-Unifying these sources—while preserving wallet-based identity—reveals acquisition paths, conversion drivers, and friction points across the full funnel, enabling more accurate attribution and optimization.
+Unifying these data sources reveals acquisition paths, conversion drivers, and friction points across the full funnel, enabling more accurate attribution and optimization.

 Building a Wallet Analytics Framework: Step-by-Step Guide